 The SCSU Police Department is located in Granoff Hall in the heart of the SCSU residence life complex.
 It functions 24 hours a day, seven days a week throughout the year and has been in operation for more than 25 years.
-The University Police Department provides a full range of police services to ensure the safety and protection of the campus and its university population of more than 13,500 faculty, staff and students, of which about
+The University Police Department provides a full range of police services to ensure the safety and protection of the campus and its university population of more than 12,500 faculty, staff and students, of which about

 2,800 reside on campus.
-Situated on 171 acres, the campus territories include nine highrise residence halls, 36 buildings, four sports fields, 12 parking lots, a 600-space parking garage and a 450-space residence garage.
+Situated on 171 acres, the campus territories include nine highrise residence halls, 36 buildings, four sports fields, 12 parking lots, a 600-space parking garage, a 450-space residence garage, and a new 1257-space garage on Wintergreen Ave.